If you have a hamburger menu above, click it to navigate to other pages of this website.

 The Firestone Family and our Origins

-This new website is about the family of Nicholas Firestone (Johann Niclaus Feuerstein) of Alsace in France.
+This website is about the family of Nicholas Firestone (born Johann Niclaus Feuerstein) of Alsace in France.
 It's designed to showcase them and their immediate relatives in their native land before they came to Pennsylvania.
 Much of the information that it presents about their family ties will be new to most readers, at least to most American readers.

-There is every reason to believe that many Firestone immigrants who came after Nicholas are related, so please make yourselves known.
+There is every reason to believe that some of the Firestone immigrants who came to America after Nicholas are related, so please make yourselves known.
 Firestone or not, give the site a good look over and be sure to leave a message in our guestbook before you leave.

 This website is a work in progress, so check back every now and then to see what's new.